 ServiceName: The name of the health set that contains this probe.

 TargetResource: The object the probe is validating.
-This is appended to the name of the probe when it is executed to become a probe result ResultName
+This property name is appended to the name of the probe when it is executed to become a probe result ResultName

 RecurrenceIntervalSeconds: How often the probe executes.

 TimeoutSeconds: How long the probe will wait before failing.

 There are hundreds of recurrent probes.
 Many of these probes are per-database, so as the number of databases increases, so does the number of probes.
 Most probes are defined in code and are therefore not directly discoverable.

 The basics of a recurrent probe are as follows: start every RecurrenceIntervalSeconds and check (or probe) some aspect of health.
 If the component is healthy, the probe passes and writes an informational event to the Microsoft.Exchange.ActiveMonitoring\ProbeResult channel with a ResultType of 3.
 If the check fails or times out, the probe fails and writes an error event to the same channel.
 A ResultType of 4 means the check failed and a ResultType of 1 means that it timed out.
 Many probes will rerun if they time out, up to the value of the MaxRetryAttempts property.